jeffersonfparil/compare_genomes/README.md

 # compare_genomes: a comparative genomics workflow

 Comparative genomics papers seldomly fully disclose their comparative genomics workflow.
-This hinders replicability and transferability of novel methods.
-To address this issue, we use conda and nextflow to improve the transferability of our lab group's comparative genomics workflow which has been used to assess the reference genome assembly of [*Lolium rigidum*](https://doi.org/10.3389/fgene.2022.1012694) and a new genome assembly of *Salvia hispanica*.
+This hinders reproducibility and transferability of novel methods.
+To address this issue, we use [Nextflow](https://www.nextflow.io/) and [Conda](https://docs.conda.io/en/latest/) to improve the transferability of our lab group's comparative genomics workflow which has been used to assess the reference genome assembly of [*Lolium rigidum*](https://doi.org/10.3389/fgene.2022.1012694) and a new genome assembly of *Salvia hispanica*.

 ## Installation